-Our volunteers have documented nearly 300 vernal pools in 16 different towns in the Monadnock Region.
+Our volunteers have documented more than 300 vernal pools in 15 different towns in the Monadnock Region.
 To learn more, join us for a volunteer training, review our volunteer handbook, or contact Brett Amy Thelen.

 A vernal pool in April. (photo © Russ Cobb)

 Susan and Karen Sielke -- longtime Vernal Pool Project volunteers -- dressed in field gear and ready to sleuth out vernal pools! (photo © Cynthia Nichols)

 A Jefferson salamander egg mass, found in a Keene, NH vernal pool. (photo © Karen Seaver)